simamatin/Wedding/README.md

 # Wedding landingPage (Float base)

 This project is based on float layout.

+## Online link

  You can see this repo in [This Demo](https://simamatin.github.io/Wedding/) as online.

 ---